|

 was carried out by the Beadle of Isleworth, Mr. John Thackery,

-the 14th of July 1739.
-He had been summoned
+on Saturday the 14th of July

-on the grass beside the bank.
-The Beadle
+taken the baby from the water and placed it on the grass beside the bank.
+The Beadle examined the corpse and noted that

-and was not bloated.
-He also noted that
+it had only been in the water a short while and was not bloated.
+He also noted that the little boy had

-the little boy had received a severe blow to the left side of the head and that
+received a severe blow to the left side of the head and that there was

-John Thackery took the child to the Stock
+congealed blood around the wound.
+John Thackery took the child to the Stock House and the

-House and the Middlesex Coroner, Mr. Wright, was informed of the death.
+Middlesex Coroner, Mr. Wright, was informed of the death.
 Whilst there Mr. Thackery

 was told that there was a suspicion that one Elizabeth Harrard,